Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Related Work

 \subsection{Topological Simplification and Smoothing}

-Although closely related, topological simplification and smoothing serve fundamentally different goals than topology-preserving compression.
+\updated{Topological simplification and smoothing are closely related to topology-aware processing and establish consistency between modified data and topological descriptors, forming a conceptual foundation closely related to topology-preserving compression.
 As general techniques, they are widely used in data analysis and visualization to reduce topological complexity or remove noise by modifying the data.
-While it may be possible to incorporate simplification or smoothing into compression pipelines, these approaches are not designed to retain detailed topological structures under strict point-wise error bounds, as demonstrated later.
+However, these approaches are typically not designed to retain detailed topological structures under strict pointwise error bounds.
+Our work, in contrast, addresses a different problem setting, where both topology preservation and strict error bounds must be satisfied simultaneously under error-bounded lossy compression.}

-Topological simplification and smoothing techniques can be broadly categorized into approaches for both scalar fields and vector fields.
+\updated{Topological simplification and smoothing techniques have been studied for both scalar fields and vector fields.
 For scalar fields, simplification techniques remove low-persistence features by canceling pairs of critical points~\cite{Gyulassy_06, Tierny_12}.
 Optimization-based methods, such as solver-based smoothing~\cite{Kissi_25}, adjust scalar values to approximate a target persistence diagram.
-Other techniques reconstruct the scalar field using monotonicity constraints~\cite{Günther_14} or enforce smoothness via C¹-continuity while preserving selected features~\cite{Weinkauf_10}.
+Other techniques reconstruct the scalar field using monotonicity constraints~\cite{Gunther_14}, enforce smoothness via $C^1$-continuity while preserving selected features~\cite{Weinkauf_10}, or generate smooth shape-aware functions with controlled extrema~\cite{jacobson2012smooth}.}